Absio/js-api/README.md

 :-----------|:------|:-----------
 `userId` | String | The userId value is returned at registration.
 Call `register()` or use our [user creation interface](TODO place url here).
 `password` | String | The password used to decrypt the key file.
-`answer` | String | The answer used to reset the password or retrieve the key file from the server.
+`backupPassphrase` | String | The `backupPassphrase` used to reset the password or retrieve the key file from the server.

 Option | Type  | Default | Description
 :------|:------|:--------|:-----------